Secondary school place offers

 Timescales

-The allocation process can take several weeks, depending on how many applications are received.
+The allocation process can take several weeks, depending on how many applications have been received.

-There is no need to contact us after completing the form - we will contact you once a decision has been made.
+There is no need to contact us after completing the form - we will contact you once the outcome is known.

 Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.